aleshaleksey/fansys23/08-spell-list.md

 |Save|Wis|

 **Description**: If used on an elemental[air], or enchanted wind it must make a Wis save, else it is charmed for one round.
 Natural, air and wind can be manipulated as follows:
-+ Create or erase severe wind effect within the square.
++ Create or erase severe wind effect within a 5ft radius of the square.
+This disperses airborne effects (eg mist, poison, dust, etc).
 + Blow out or kindle a small fire (size "small" or smaller).
 + Freeze the surface of 1sq of water.
 + Dry water on a solid surface (eg your clothes).